Genivia/ugrep/README.md

 See also [Using gitignore-style globs to select directories and files to search](#gitignore).

-To recursively search while skipping hidden files and ignoring files and directories ignored by .gitignore (when present), use option `--ignore-files`:
+To recursively search while ignoring files and directories ignored by .gitignore (when present), use option `--ignore-files`:

-    ugrep -rl --no-hidden --ignore-files 'xyz'
+    ugrep -rl --ignore-files 'xyz'

+Same, but includes hidden files with `-.` rather than ignoring them:

+    ugrep -rl. --ignore-files 'xyz'

 To recursively list all files that are not ignored by .gitignore (when present) with `--ignore-files`: